How to Transfer a Domain Name: A Step-by-Step Guide

 Domains are typically locked by default to prevent unauthorized transfers.
 To unlock your domain:

-- Log in to your current registrar account.
+- Log in to your current registrar’s account.

 - Navigate to the domain management section.

-- Locate the option to unlock your domain and disable the "Domain Lock" or "Transfer Lock" setting.
+- Locate the option to unlock your domain and disable the registrar lock.

 Once unlocked, your domain is ready for transfer.